 - to support the chair and chair-elect by representing the President’s Council and FIU at community events

-The Worlds Ahead Faculty Award of $12,500, a product of council dues, is a significant component of the council’s interaction with the university community and is bestowed annually upon a distinguished member of FIU’s faculty.
+The Worlds Ahead Faculty Award of $15,000, a product of council dues, is a significant component of the council’s interaction with the university community and is bestowed annually upon a distinguished member of FIU’s faculty.
 This committee, along with members of the FIU faculty, is responsible for recommending which of the nominees is to receive this distinct honor.
 Members review, evaluate, and come to a consensus on the recommended award recipient and finalists.
-The first-runner up receives a cash award of $3,500 and the second-runner up receives a cash award of $2,000.
 The award is conferred at the Annual Faculty Convocation Ceremony hosted each Fall semester.

-The Advocacy Committee is responsible for meeting with elected officials, both on the state and the local level, on behalf of FIU.
+The Advocacy Committee is responsible for meeting with elected officials, on the federal, state and local levels, on behalf of FIU.
 The committee works closely with the FIU Office of Governmental Relations.

 Please visit the FIU Governmental Relations for the most up to date news on advocating for FIU.
 You may also contact Ana Herrera at 305-348-3505 for further information on Governmental Relations.